 1. The UE shall initiate Registration procedure via untrusted non-3GPP access using TS 23.502 [3] clause 4.12.2.2-1 step 1 to step 4.

 2. UE sends the IKE_AUTH request which including an EAP-Response/5G-NAS packet that contains the Access Network parameters (AN parameters) and the Registration Request message.
 The AN parameters shall contain the same information used in the registration procedure over trusted non-3GPP access including the GUAMI, the Selected PLMN ID, the Requested NSSAI (if included) and the Establishment cause.
+The Registration Request message shall include the non-3GPP Path Switching indication, which indicate that the UE is intend to switch traffic between non-3GPP accesses.

 3. The N3IWF shall select the same AMF that TNGF selected via trusted non-3GPP access based on the received AN parameters.
 The N3IWF shall then forward the Registration Request received from the UE to the selected AMF within an N2 message, which also contains N2 parameters that include the Selected PLMN ID and the Establishment cause.